Nuitka/Nuitka/Developer_Manual.rst

   --no-python3.5        Do not use Python 3.5 even if available on the system.
                         Default is False.
   --no-python3.6        Do not use Python 3.6 even if available on the system.
                         Default is False.
+  --no-python3.7        Do not use Python 3.7 even if available on the system.
+                        Default is False.
   --coverage            Make a coverage analysis, that does not really check.
                         Default is False.